 This one is pretty basic, but it bears repeating.
 It seems like a lot of people ask about how the Roth IRA works.
 The thing to remember is that your contributions are NOT tax-deductible.
 You do not realize any tax benefit up front.

-So, someone who contributes to a traditional IRA instead of a Roth IRA (provided they meet certain qualifications) gets an immediate tax savings equal to the amount of the contribution multiplied by their marginal tax rate while someone who contributes to a Roth IRA does not get this immediate tax reduction.
+So someone who contributes to a traditional IRA instead of a Roth IRA (provided they meet certain qualifications) gets an immediate tax savings equal to the amount of the contribution, multiplied by their marginal tax rate.
+Someone who contributes to a Roth IRA, however, does not get this immediate tax reduction.

 Because you are using after-tax dollars for contributions, if you fund a Roth while in a moderate or high tax bracket, you will likely pay more income taxes on the earnings used to make the Roth IRA contribution than a Traditional IRA contribution.